hydrodynamicstability/Perspectives-on-Applied-Statistics/index.md

 Source:  A. Gelman (2024), [The River, the Village, and the Fort: Nate Silver’s new book, *On the Edge*](https://statmodeling.stat.columbia.edu/2024/08/13/the-river-the-village-and-the-fort-nate-silvers-new-book-on-the-edge/), *Statistical Modeling, Causal Inference, and Social Science*, Aug.
 13, 2024.

+"In statistics and machine learning—theory and application alike—we focus so much on the analysis of some particular dataset in the context of some existing theory.
+But real science and engineering almost always involves designing new experiments, incorporating new data into our analyses, and trying out new substantive models.
+From that perspective, looking at post-selection inference is fine—it represents a sort of minimal adjustment of an analysis, in the same way that the sampling standard error from a survey is a minimal statement of uncertainty, representing uncertainty under ideal conditions, not real conditions.  \[....\]

+"To me, doing poorly-motivated model selection and then trying to clean it up statistically is kinda like making a big mess and then trying to clean it up, or blowing something up and then trying to put it back together.
+I’d rather try to do something reasonable in the first place.
+And then, yes, there are still selection issues—there’s not one single reasonable hierarchical model, or only one single reasonable regularized machine learning algorithm, or whatever—but the selection becomes a much smaller part of the problem, which in practice gets subsumed by multiple starting points, cross validation, new data and theories, external validation, etc."

+Source:  A. Gelman (2024:, [Answering two questions, one about Bayesian post-selection inference and one about prior and posterior predictive checks](https://statmodeling.stat.columbia.edu/2024/12/11/51447/), *Statistical Modeling, Causal Inference, and Social Science*, Dec.
+11, 2024.

 ### Erica Thompson